vrw-GH/ignident/dev/wp/wp-content/plugins/ultimate-member/readme.txt

 = Paid Extensions =

 Ultimate Member has a range of extensions that allow you to extend the power of the plugin.
-You can purchase all of these extensions at a significant discount with our [All Access Pass](https://ultimatemember.com/pricing/) or you can purchase extensions individually.
+You can purchase all of these extensions at a significant discount with one of our [paid plans](https://ultimatemember.com/pricing/) or you can purchase extensions individually.

+* [Zapier](https://ultimatemember.com/extensions/zapier/) - Allow to integrate the Zapier popular apps with Ultimate Member
 * [Stripe](https://ultimatemember.com/extensions/stripe/) - Sell paid memberships to access your website via Stripe subscriptions
 * [User Notes](https://ultimatemember.com/extensions/user-notes/) - Allow users to create public and private notes from their profile
 * [Profile Tabs](https://ultimatemember.com/extensions/profile-tabs/) - Allow to add the custom tabs to profiles